tommyxchow/frosty/README.md

 ### Why are some GIFs either slow or very fast?

 This seems to be caused by the Flutter framework itself (see [here](https://github.com/flutter/flutter/issues/24804) and [here](https://github.com/flutter/flutter/issues/29130)).

+### Why is ProMotion (120hz) not working?

+This is caused by the Flutter framework and is being worked on (see [here](https://github.com/flutter/flutter/issues/90675)).

+### Why is feature "X" from Twitch not in the app as well?

+I'm limited to what is available in the [Twitch API](https://dev.twitch.tv/docs/api/reference), so certain features from the Twitch web or mobile app (e.g., voting on predictions) are sadly not available at the moment.

+I'll try to add as many features as possible but occasionally I may take a break or be limited in time due to studies and personal reasons.

+### I'd like to report a bug or request a new feature.
+Where can I do that?

+You can open a new issue [here](https://github.com/tommyxchow/frosty/issues) with the appropriate labels and I'll take a look at it.

 ## License